dmachinewhisperer/espidf-gemini-rest-api/README.md

 # ESPIDF Google Gemini LLM Prompting Component

-This project is a REST API component for prompting the Google Gemini language model from an ESP32 microcontroller.
+This project is a REST API component for prompting the Google's Gemini LLM from any ESP32-based microcontroller.

 ## Features